iclr-blogposts/2023/_pages/about.md

 The format and process for this blog post track is as follows:

-- Write a post on a subject.
-A paper on the same subject must have been previously published at ICLR relatively recently, with the constraint that one cannot write a blog post on work that they have a conflict of interest with.
-This implies that one cannot review their own work, or work originating from their institution or company.
-We want to foster productive discussion about *ideas*, and prevent posts that intentionally aim to help or hurt individuals or institutions.
+- Write a post on a subject that has been published at ICLR relatively recently.
+    The authors of the blog posts will have to declare their conflicts of interest (positive nor negative) with the paper (and their authors) they write about.
+    Conflicts of interest include:
+    - Recent collaborators (less than 3 years)
+    - Current institution.

+    Blog Posts must not be used to highlight or advertise past publications of the authors of of their lab.
+    Previously, we did not accept submissions with a conflict of interest, however this year we will only ask the authors to report if they have such a conflict.
+    If so, reviewers will be asked to judge if the submission is sufficiently critical and objective of the papers addressed in the blog post.

+- The posts will be created and published under a unified template; see [the submission instructions]({{ '/submitting/' | relative_url }}) and the [sample post]({{ '/blog/2022/distill-example' | relative_url }}) hosted on the blog of this website.

-- Blogs will be peer-reviewed, double-blind, for quality and novelty of the content: clarity and pedagogy of the exposition, new theoretical or practical insights, reproduction/extension of experiments, etc. However, we are slightly relaxing the double-blind constraints by assuming good faith from both submitters and reviewers (see [the submission instructions]({{ '/2023/submissions/' | relative_url }}) for more details).
+- Blogs will be peer-reviewed (double-blind) for quality and novelty of the content: clarity and pedagogy of the exposition, new theoretical or practical insights, reproduction/extension of experiments, etc.

-- The posts will be published under a unified template (see [the submission instructions]({{ '/2023/submissions/' | relative_url }}) and hosted on this very website, under [the "blog"]({{ '/2023/blog/' | relative_url }}) of this website.
+We are slightly relaxing the double-blind constraints by assuming good faith from both submitters and reviewers (see [the submission instructions]({{ '/submitting/' | relative_url }}) for more details).

 ## Submissions